eindiran/smbus3/README.md

 * `i2c_rd()` - single read via `i2c_rdwr`
 * `i2c_wr()` - single write via `i2c_rdwr`

-It is developed on Python 2.7 but works without any modifications in Python 3.X too.
+It is developed for Python 3.9+.

 More information about updates and general changes are recorded in the [change log](https://github.com/eindiran/smbus3/blob/master/CHANGELOG.md).